100daysofkubernetes/100DaysOfKubernetes/src/start/set-up-cluster.md

 **Chapter 1** provides an introduction to Kubernetes; I will use it to optimise the notes from the previous day.

 **Chapter 2** provides a walkthrough on how to set-up a local Kubernetes cluster using minikube or microk8s.
-Alternatively, [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) could also be used to create a local Kubernetes cluster or if you have Docker Desktop you could use directly the single node cluster included: https://medium.com/backbase/kubernetes-in-local-the-easy-way-f8ef2b98be68?sk=1cf6c2f31d82d836a2a75503b2fb17be
+Alternatively, [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) could also be used to create a local Kubernetes cluster or if you have Docker Desktop you could use directly the single node cluster [included](https://medium.com/backbase/kubernetes-in-local-the-easy-way-f8ef2b98be68?sk=1cf6c2f31d82d836a2a75503b2fb17be).

 Prerequisites